An0n-MMM/Openboi/README.md

 Mining: Mine planets or asteroids for resources (In development)

-Production: Create factories and bases to help aid in your conquest (work in progress)
+Production: Create factories and bases to help aid in your conquest (Work in progress)

 Stations: Create space stations (idk what else to put here, In development)